 Every Christian longs for the return of Jesus Christ, and we search for fulfillments of the signs signaling that wonderful prophetic event.
 The seemingly rapid increase in natural disasters and heavenly spectacles can excite us to a fever pitch.
-Richard Ritenbaugh cautions that we need make sure that our understanding and interpretation of such signs align with what the Bible says about them.
+Richard Ri. . .

-Everyone knows what the book of Revelation is all about, right?
-The end of the world, strange and fearsome symbols, and enigmatic clues about the shape of things to come.
-David Grabbe, however, argues that, though those are included in its pages, the real subject of Revelation is readily apparent.
+Though the book of Revelation speaks of the end of the world using strange and fearsome symbols, the real subject of Revelation is readily apparent.